dfelinto/blender-manual/manual/physics/rigid_body/world.rst

 The *Rigid Body World* is a group of rigid body objects, which holds settings that apply to all rigid bodies in this simulation.

-When you add rigid body physics on an object, primary there is created a group of objects with default "RigidBodyWorld" name.
+When you add rigid body physics to an object, primary there is created a group of objects with default "RigidBodyWorld" name.
 Rigid body objects automatically are added to this group when you add rigid body physics for them.

-You can create several Rigid Body World groups and allocate the rigid body objects with the *Groups* panel in the *Object* tab.
+You can create several Rigid Body World :doc:`Collections </scene_layout/collections/collections>` and allocate the rigid body objects with the :ref:`Collections panel <scene-layout_collections_collections_panel>`.

 Rigid body objects and constraints are only taken into account by the simulation if they are in the collection specified in the *Collection* field of the *Rigid Body World* panel in the *Scene* tab.